Compare Car Insurance Rates

 If you’re looking for temporary coverage, you’ll want a provider with no cancellation fees that offers the best price and coverage for a six-month policy.
 Based on that information, we think your best options are Geico and USAA.

 Geico also has a usage-based program called DriveEasy that monitors safe driving habits to qualify you for discounts.
 Plus, Geico received high marks in the J.D.
 Power 2021 U.S. Auto Insurance Study℠ and the 2021 U.S. Insurance Shopping Study.
-The insurer has an A++ financial strength rating with AM Best and an A+ rating from the Better Business Bureau.
+The insurer also has strong ratings in financial strength rating from AM Best and from the Better Business Bureau.

 To learn more, read our full Geico review.